PhotonVision/photonvision/photon-client/README.md

 ```

 ### Compiles and hot-reloads for development
-Run this every developing session, this command auto-build the UI after every change your make
+Run this every development session, this command auto-builds the UI after every change you make

 ```
 npm run serve
 ```